Coneriys/apache4/docs/content/observability/tracing/overview.md

 The tracing system allows developers to visualize call flows in their infrastructure.

-Traefik uses [OpenTelemetry](https://opentelemetry.io/ "Link to website of OTel"), an open standard designed for distributed tracing.
+apache4 uses [OpenTelemetry](https://opentelemetry.io/ "Link to website of OTel"), an open standard designed for distributed tracing.

 Please check our dedicated [OTel docs](./opentelemetry.md) to learn more.